davecan/Sane/README.md

 **But why not use a Dictionary?**

-Dictionaries are great, but they are COM components and were at least historically expensive to instantiate and because of threading could not be placed in the session.
-Plus they are cumbersome to work with directly and there is no easy way to instantiate them inline with a dynamic number of parameters.
+Dictionaries are great, but they are COM components and were at least historically expensive to instantiate and [because of threading should not be placed in the session](https://msdn.microsoft.com/en-us/library/ms972335.aspx#asptips_topic5).
+They are also cumbersome to work with for the use cases in this framework and there is no easy way to instantiate them inline with a dynamic number of parameters.

+What we actually need is a fast, forward-only key-value data structure that allows us to iterate over the values and pluck out each key and value to build something like an HTML tag with arbitrary attributes or SQL `where` clause with arbitrary columns, not fast lookup of individual keys.
+So we need a hybrid of the array and dictionary that meets our specific needs and allows inline declaration of an arbitrary number of parameters.
 The `KVArray` allows us to very naturally write code like the `LinkToExt` example above, and also create generic repository `Find` methods that can be used like this:

 ```vb
 set expensive_products_starting_with_C = ProductRepository.Find( _